alagumuthiah/alagumuthiah/README.md

-### Hi there ,I am Alagu.
-I am Software Engineer.👋
+### Hi there👋, I am Alagu.
+I am a Software Engineer👩‍💻.

 I am interested to learn new tools and technologies.
 <!--